-You can find instructions on creating both superscript and subscript (i.e. H2O) text in Microsoft Office applications here.
+You can find instructions on creating both superscript and subscript (i.e. H2O) text in Microsoft Office applications via this link:

-At the end of your work, you will need to produce a bibliography.
+At the end of your work, you will need to produce a reference list.
 This will include full details of all sources you have cited (used) in your text.
-Here are some tips for the RSC style:

 Books with a single author should be referenced as: